 - Always make sure you know the person you are making a payment to.
-If someone approaches you and asks you to make a payment to them, but you are not sure who they are or what the payment is for, you may be a victim of a scam. - The contacts you see in the Revolut app are taken from the names and phone numbers you have saved to your own phone.
+If someone approaches you and asks you to make a payment to them, but you are not sure who they are or what the payment is for, you may be a victim of a scam and we may not be able to recover the money for you. - The contacts you see in the Revolut app are taken from the names and phone numbers you have saved to your own phone.
 These names and numbers are not verified by us or anyone else.
 This means that if you have saved the wrong number or wrong name to your phone, you will pay the wrong person and may lose your money. - The usernames you see in the Revolut app can look similar to other usernames and are able to be changed by individual users.
 We take steps to remove any inappropriate usernames, but these usernames are not verified by us or anyone else.
 This means that if you are not sure that the person is who they say they are, you may pay the wrong person and may lose your money.

 We are not responsible if we make a payment to the person you tell us to, even if you gave us the wrong account number, username or phone number by mistake.
 However, if you ask us to, we'll try to get your money back for you.
 We may also try to get you information about the beneficiary so that you can try to get it back yourself (if the law allows us to).
 While we will try to do these things, we don't guarantee that we will, and in some cases we won't be able to.
+Although we may provide you with "confirmation of payee" services for some payments, the ultimate decision on whether to make those payments remains with you.
+We provide these services to help you make a more informed decision, but the information is provided by the institution holding the payee's account, not by us, so we cannot guarantee its accuracy.
+This means that we, and any third parties we use to provide these services to you, are still not responsible for any payment you make to a wrong account.